Improved Robustness and Hyperparameter Selection in the Dense Associative Memory

-Normalization is a fairly typical operation in neural networks.
+Normalization is a typical operation in neural networks.
 In autoassociative memories specifically, we may apply a normalization term to provide a constant power throughout network calculations, which ensures calculations are proportional only to the magnitudes of the learned weights rather than the magnitude of the probe vector.
-Even more specifically in the Hopfield network this is typically achieved by using binary valued vectors; either over the \(\{0,1\}\) or \(\{-1,1\}\) domain.
+Even more specifically, in the Hopfield network this is typically achieved by using binary valued vectors.
 It has been shown networks using these vectors have the same behavior as networks using graded (continuous value) neurons \citep{Hopfield1984}.
-Normalization may also be applied in the learning rule, such as in the Hebbian learning rule, Equation \ref{Eqn:HebbianLearningRule} \citep{Hebb1949}.
+Normalization may also be applied in the learning rule, such as in the Hebbian learning rule \citep{Hebb1949}.
 Normalization in learning may be used to simply scale the weights into something more interpretable, as in the Hebbian, or to achieve a different behavior during training.
-For example, batch normalization aims to improve training by normalizing the inputs to a layer across a batch -- allowing the network to focus only on the variations in training data rather than the potentially overwhelming average signal \citep{Ioffe2015}.
-Layer normalization is another technique that may be used in training to help train recurrent neural networks and remove the dependence on batch size \citep{Ba2016}.
-However, these techniques are more complex than what we suggest, and tackle problems more general than our proposed changes.
-Our modifications are not aiming to supersede these techniques in the modern Hopfield network but simply improve network stability and practicality on an implementation level.
+For example, batch normalization aims to improve training by normalizing the inputs to a layer across a batch --- allowing the network to focus only on the variations in training data rather than the potentially overwhelming average signal \citep{Ioffe2015}.
+Layer normalization is a technique used in training recurrent neural networks and removes the dependence on batch size \citep{Ba2016}.
+These normalizations techniques are more complex than what we suggest.
+Our modifications are not aiming to supersede these techniques in the Dense Associative Memory but simply improve network stability and practicality on an implementation level.
 Moreover, our suggestions do not exclude the possibility of using these other normalization techniques.